RobertoFreireDev/Game-Engine/README.md

 - use map to draw all the background instead of using texture base64

+other:

+- create restart function to load game or editor sprite again
+- put all key numbers in library.lua and remove from this readme file

 ### Key Number

 | Key | Number | Description |